Back to: Trading with Smart Money

 Volume and Volume Analysis

-Volume: In simple terms, the volume factor refers to the amount of trading activity that occurs during a particular period.
-Volume can provide clues as to whether a price movement is a pullback or a reversal.
+Volume: In simple terms, the volume factor refers to the amount of trading activity during a particular period.
+Volume can indicate whether a price movement is a pullback or a reversal.

-As you can see in the above chart example A pullback typically occurs on lower volume than the initial trend and volume tends to decrease as prices move against the trend and mix candle candles with volume decreasing.
+As you can see in the above chart example, A pullback typically occurs on lower volume than the initial trend.
+Volume tends to decrease as prices move against the trend and mix candle candles with volume decreasing.
 We want to prefer these types of pullbacks when entering pullback trading.

-While a reversal or failed pullback often occurs on higher volume as traders and investors adjust their positions or traders take positions in anticipation of the new trend.
-Failed pullback shows consecutive strong candles with volume increasing, it may be a sign that the trend is weakening, and a reversal may have occurred
+A reversal or failed pullback often occurs on higher volume as traders and investors adjust their positions or take positions in anticipation of the new trend.
+Failed pullback shows consecutive strong candles with volume increasing; it may be a sign that the trend is weakening, and a reversal may have occurred.

 Spread of Candle